Joint Seminar on Complex Algebraic Geometry and Complex Analysis

 DATE AND PLACE

-The next meeting will take place on Friday, April 26th, 2024 at Cologne.
+The next meeting will take place on Tuesday (!), February 25th, 2025 at Universität Duisburg-Essen.

 TALKS